rshipp/rshipp.github.io/_posts/2019-06-25-go-react-frontend.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

 The `process.env.NODE_ENV` check tests the value of the `NODE_ENV` [environment variable][32] at build time, and disables axe in production builds.
-(We can get a production-ready build with run `npm run build`.)
-The `axe` call passes in the two React references, and the number of milliseconds to wait for the app to load before running the accessibility checks - in this case `1000` (1 second).
+(We can get a production-ready build with `npm run build`.)
+The `axe()` call passes in the two React references, and the number of milliseconds to wait for the app to load before running the accessibility checks - in this case `1000` (1 second).

 Let's fire up the React app again and see what axe reports: